bertofurth/Seagate-Central-Utils/screen/README-screen.md

 You can even establish another ssh session from another client and have that other client connect to the **same** screen session.
-That is, multiple clients are able to watch and interact with a particular terminal session at the same time.
+That is, multiple clients are able to watch and interact with a screen terminal session at the same time.

 I would suggest trying to find a good instructional **video** describing how to use GNU screen as reading about it does not do